Overview

 Collapse the ending cells into ending polygons

-# Values are the proportion of the total population making the transition
+proportion of the total population making each transition.

 move <- t(end_distr) %*% overlap